Kale Chips are Gross

 Tommy Ryman is not alone in stating, "Healthy is Gross."
 There is a lot I can relate to in his video Kale Chips and River Crystals (although I own the crystals, not my Mom).
 I can tell based on the food choices that were common in my house while I was growing up.
 We ate puffed rice, corn, and wheat cereals, whole grain cereal, and plain Cheerios for breakfast—no cereals with sugar, Pop-Tarts, or Toaster Tarts, etc. On weekends, we went crazy and had oatmeal, cream of wheat, or pink grapefruit.
 White bread was a hard NO.

-How Carob Traumatized a Gen X
+How Carob Traumatized Gen X

 Any combination of apples, raisins, sunflower seeds, yogurt, carob, and peanut butter was acceptable for snacks and lunches at school.
 What is carob?
 I was pitched the idea that it was a healthy substitute for chocolate.
 I think chocolate is healthy—healthy for my soul.
 Read How Carob Traumatized a Generation by Jonathan Kauffman if you subscribe to The New Yorker.
 I can’t wait to read his article on ToFurky.
 SOFT DRINKS NEVER, EVER, entered our house for any reason.